-Interns choosing the Adult elective provide individual psychotherapy to a wide range of diagnostically diverse patients in the outpatient clinic.
-On average, interns see approximately 10 patients per week.
-Primarily patients are treated in two modalities: Cognitive Behavioral Therapy and integrative dynamic psychotherapy.
+Interns choosing the adult elective provide individual psychotherapy to a wide range of diagnostically diverse patients in the outpatient clinic.
+On average, interns see approximately ten patients per week.
+Primarily patients are treated in two modalities: cognitive behavioral therapy and integrative psychotherapy.
+Additionally, interns participate on a dialectical behavioral therapy (DBT) team and co-lead 2 groups with faculty.
 Specific didactic and supervisory experiences are provided for each treatment orientation.

-Interns participating in the Adult elective learn to integrate research literature into ongoing professional practice through discussion of readings, literature reviews, supervision and didactic training.
-Many Adult elective staff members (Drs.
-Blais and Sinclair) are actively engaged in assessment and psychotherapy research.
-In addition, the Adult elective has a strong tradition of encouraging and supporting interns in presenting their research and training experiences at national conferences and publishing assessment or test-related journal articles.
+Interns participating in the adult elective learn to integrate research literature into ongoing professional practice through discussion of readings, literature reviews, supervision and didactic training.
+Many adult elective staff members are actively engaged in assessment and psychotherapy research.
+In addition, the adult elective has a strong tradition of encouraging and supporting interns in presenting their research and training experiences at national conferences and publishing assessment or test-related journal articles.

 Two adult elective-specific seminars are required for the adult elective interns in addition to the internship core didactics:

 Interns receive substantial supervision for all their professional activities:

 Back to Top